opcow/Test-Lead-Adapter/README.md

-# Test-Lead-Adapter
+# Test Lead Adapter

-Attach a wire to a test lead.
+Attach a wire to a rest lead.
 For use with alligator clips, Dupont connectors, etc.